MichaelDuPlessis/COS710_assignment/README.md

 The dataset reading as well as fitness calculations can be done in parallel.

+It is expected that the data and runs folder exist, if it does not exist create it.

 # Structure
 - Requirments.txt holds all the package requirments to run the program, use "pip install -r requirements.txt"
 - The data folder holds the data set which can be found at https://data.mendeley.com/datasets/gtfh9z865f/1.
 The data set is not pushed to github as it is too large